-Burgess Hill Girls takes any bullying extremely seriously; it aims to treat each case individually and takes into account any special circumstances when making decisions.
+Burgess Hill Girls takes any bullying extremely seriously; it aims to treat each case individually and takes into account any special circumstances and the needs of all pupils including those with special educational needs or disabilities, those with English as an additional language as well as any lesbian, bisexual or transgender (LGBT) pupils when making decisions.
 Ultimately the School knows that students will learn best in a safe and supportive environment that is free from disruption and in which education is the primary focus.
 Bullying of any kind is unacceptable and will not be tolerated.
 Bullying hurts, threatens and frightens.